 When should you use a container?# Dec 6, 2015 by Steven

 A DI container is a tool that allows constructing the graphs of classes that contain an application’s behaviour (a.k.a. components or injectables).
-When we apply Dependency Injection in our systems the DI container can simplify the process of object construction and can, when used correctly, improve the maintainability of the start-up path (a.k.a. the Composition Root) of our application.
-But a DI container is not mandatory when we apply Dependency Injection.
+When you apply Dependency Injection in your systems the DI container can simplify the process of object construction and can, when used correctly, improve the maintainability of the start-up path (a.k.a. the Composition Root) of your application.
+But a DI container is not mandatory when you apply Dependency Injection.

 In this article, Mark Seemann shows the advantage of Pure DI over using a container: with Pure DI the compiler can verify the object graph.
 Mark makes some good points that for smaller applications Pure DI can be more beneficial than the use of containers, while larger applications can take advantage of convention over configuration which can help a lot in making your Composition Root maintainable.
 Mark even shows how Pure DI can help in finding configuration mistakes like Captive Dependencies.

 The primary benefit of Pure DI is that it allows your code to fail fast (in this case the system fails at compile time).
 Detecting failures early is crucial when it comes to lowering development cost, because tracking down bugs is obviously much easier in a system that fails fast.

 Although I do agree with Mark’s reasoning, it’s important to realize that Pure DI isn’t a silver bullet that detects all configuration mistakes.
 On the contrary, it’s quite easy to overlook problems such as Captive Dependencies as the Composition Root starts to grow.
 If you were to switch from a DI container to Pure DI and you were expecting your code to fail fast, you might be in for an unpleasant surprise when the first bugs appear.
 This can happen because the C# compiler can only do a few simple checks on your behalf, such as: